 My research aims to improve understanding of the epidemiological factors and population processes shaping infectious disease spread in human and animal populations.
-A key practical focus is the analysis and optimisation of intervention strategies aimed at limiting disease spread – whether within a host population or within an infected individual.
-This work has the applied goal of aiding disease control policy making in the public health, clinical and veterinary contexts.
-Also, from an ecological perspective, the effect of interventions is often to perturb the dynamics of pathogen spread and the nature of the dynamical response to such perturbation often gives valuable information on fundamental population dynamic and genetic processes.
+A key practical focus is the analysis and optimisation of intervention strategies aimed at reducing transmission or disease burden.
+Much of my work is applied, informing disease control policy-making by public and global health institutions.

-et al., 2016, Modelling Virus and Antibody Dynamics during Dengue Virus Infection Suggests a Role for Antibody in Virus Clearance., Plos Comput Biol, Vol:12
+et al., 2016, Modelling Virus and Antibody Dynamics during Dengue Virus Infection Suggests a Role for Antibody in Virus Clearance., PLOS Computational Biology, Vol:12, ISSN:1553-734X

 et al., 2015, The role of rapid diagnostics in managing Ebola epidemics, Nature, Vol:528, ISSN:0028-0836, Pages:S109-S116

 et al., 2015, Assessing the epidemiological effect of wolbachia for dengue control, Lancet Infectious Diseases, Vol:15, ISSN:1473-3099, Pages:862-866